-If the disqualifying foul was committed by a substitute, a coach, an assistant coach, or other team staff, the penalty shall be served by a player selected by the coach.
+If a substitute, a coach, an assistant coach, or other team staff committed the disqualifying foul, a player selected by the coach shall serve the penalty.

 SECTION 13.
 Penalties

 Article 106.
 Serving penalties

 A player who is required to serve a penalty shall report immediately to his team's penalty box, unless he requires medical assistance.
 The player must position himself within the penalty box and must remain there until the end of the penalty.